Guidance & Eligibility

 - Geographical focus of project must be predominately (60% or more) for the benefit of residents of rural Oregon and Siskiyou County, Calif.
 We define rural as communities with populations of 35,000 or less and not adjacent to or part of an urban or metropolitan area.

-- Must include significant collaboration and community buy-in (as evidenced by in-kind and cash contributions from local and regional sources).
+- Large Good Neighbor grants must include significant collaboration and community buy-in (as evidenced by in-kind and cash contributions from local and regional sources).

 - Must have at least 50% of funding (may include in-kind) for the total project budget committed before applying, with the exception of Good Neighbor Grants and Technical Assistance Grants.